Table of Content

 Assuming that Gmail is the most familiar email service, we'll discuss how to create a business email account through Google Workspace.
 You can also go for its free 14-day trial by providing your credit card credentials.

-Here are the easy steps to create a business email address with Google Workspace:
+Here are the tips for creating a business email address with Google Workspace:

 The best thing about Google Workspace is that the 14-trial period starts automatically upon registration.